 Get ideas and inspiration for things to to when traveling in Brazil.
 We are certain to have a holiday to match any interests, you can choose between short one day, or one month and longer options.
 Our holidays are authentic and you will get to travel like a local.
 You can explore incredible destinations like Recife, Olinda, Rio de Janeiro, Sao Paulo, Salvador de Bahia, the Pantanal, Manaus and the spectacular Brazilian Amazon.

 Geographically speaking, Brazil is a huge country and culturally has extremes of diversity.
 You will find delightful regional differences in culture, from the Amazon in the north to the famous southern cities of Rio and Sao Paulo.
 North-East Brazil is well worth a visit too.
-If you would like to travel in Brazil here are some of the best places to visit...
+If you would like to travel in Brazil here is some advice for the best things to see and do...

 Rio de Janeiro